 Bring in all the important stakeholders early in the project—not only during the middle or end when it’s often too late.
-Besides learning a new technology, stakeholders are asking for a complete change in behavior.
+In addition to learning a new technology, stakeholders are asking for a complete change in behavior.
 They need to know what’s expected of them, how they’ll use the technology, and why change is needed.
-Getting buy-in early and collecting their feedback about what they need from the system and process designs will ensure no surprises at go-live.
+Getting buy-in early and collecting their feedback about what they need from the system and process designs will ensure no surprises at go live.

 Also involve the CIO sooner rather than later to ensure they share the vision of moving to the cloud and the simplification that Workday delivers.
 That’s a key stakeholder to engage.